Read part one of my spiritual journey for better context first if you have not already.

 - Joseph Smith is known to have coerced young girls into marrying him upon promises of salvation for them and their family; he would also coerce others by giving them limited time to decide (many times 24 hours) and telling them an angel with a flaming sword would destroy Joseph if they did not marry him

 - Side note, why would God be so forceful in implementing polygamy as to necessitate an angel with a flaming sword intervention when God is absent in the lives of countless abused/suffering individuals

 - Joseph was caught in the barn with his maid Fanny Alger by his wife Emma in 1833 (Oliver Cowdery described it as a dirty, nasty, filthy affair and his non-denial of this witness was the principle reason for his later excommunication) prior to the sealing keys being restored in April 1836.
-It was illegal under the laws of the land and by divine authority, it was adultery
+It was illegal under the laws of the land and by the Book of Mormon itself, it was adultery

 - Joseph publicly denied participating in polygamy on multiple occasions; his desire to keep it secret from the church in general and the public contributed to his death when he ordered the destruction of a newspaper (Nauvoo Expositor) that dared to expose his private behavior and was later arrested and subsequently killed in the Carthage jail